 Getting started with APM can seem overwhelming at first, so it’s important to break the process down into manageable steps and best practices.
 In this article, you’ll learn the basic steps involved in implementing an APM solution, from making a plan and preparing your teams to instrument your services and setting up incident alerts.
 If you want to learn more about APM and why it’s important, see What is APM?

-You’ll also learn how to get started with New Relic One’s APM tool in minutes.
+You’ll also learn how to get started with the New Relic APM tool in minutes.
 Your free account includes 100 GB/month of free data ingest, one free full-access user, and unlimited free basic users.
-This image shows an APM dashboard in New Relic One that visualizes the most time-consuming transactions in an application:
+This image shows an APM dashboard in New Relic that visualizes the most time-consuming transactions in an application:

 Make a plan